opspec-pkgs/azure.servicebus.topic.create/README.md

 # problem statement
-creates an azure resource group (if it doesn't already exist)
+creates an azure servicebus topic (if it doesn't already exist)

 # example usage